em-dat/EM-VIEW/readme.md

 MIT, see attached `License` file.
 This license applies to the content of this repository and does not cover the EM-DAT data usage rights.
 See [EM-DAT Terms of Use](https://doc.emdat.be/docs/legal/).

+## Acknowledgement

+The initial version of EM-VIEW was developed under the EM-DAT project with the support of USAID.